 Tribute Frames are amongst the most discreet and individual ashes urns imaginable.

-When you receive your Tribute Frame you will see the self contained ashes compartment which is fitted into the rear of the frame.
+When you receive your Tribute Frame you will see the self-contained ashes compartment which is fitted into the rear of the frame.
 The ashes compartment is very easy to remove with turn-buckles.
 Once removed, a photo can be placed in the frame – just as you would with a normal photo frame.

 If you have purchased your Tribute Frame from your funeral director they will place the ashes inside the ashes container for you and you may just need to lift out the sealed ashes container to position the photo.
 If you are using the Tribute Frame to replace an existing urn you may wish to speak to your funeral director to find out if they offer an ashes transfer service if you do not feel comfortable undertaking this yourself.
-If you need to find a funeral director you can use our Stockists page to find one in your location.

 - To place the ashes in the frame, lay the ashes compartment on a flat surface with the screw-on cover facing upwards.

 - Using a screwdriver, remove the cover and put it to one side, making sure to keep the screws safe.